shermannatrix/shermannatrix/README.md

 ## 🌱 What I'm Currently Learning

+### Telerik KendoReact (Kendo UI)

+My deep-dive into React 17/18 is on a temporary break.
+I'm currently in-the-zone when it comes to doing a deep-dive into KendoReact by Telerik.
+The goal is that since I've already acquired the most essential knowledge and skills surrounding React development, I want to convert that into something practical.
+And nothing is more hands-on than doing a deep-dive into the KendoReact components library.
+I suspect that there might be some more advanced-level topics that I can do further research into later, so chances are, I might switch between the two topics from time-to-time.

+Even though my project showcase idea is not an actual real-world project, it will provide a very close simulation to one.
+So, my deep-dive into both topics listed here will serve to help me complete the project showcase.

+Currently, with regards to KendoReact, I'm working through two of the major product features:
+1. Kendo Data Grid (via my weekly live streams)
+2. Kendo Form (via my own deep-dive and article series)

+### React 17/18 Deep-dive

 I am currently doing a deep-dive into React 17.
 I have been learning/using React since 2018.
 So far, my working experiences range from working on a single component to multiple components.
 I've also worked on a single page (which usually involves multiple components working together).
 The thing is, when I'm working on a project, there isn't a lot of time to do a deep-dive or self-learning.
 I just go with what I already know, and what already works.